jasperan/data-in-ai-revolution/README.md

 ## Introduction

-This repository aims to be a guide on all types of data usually found in the realm of Data Science and Artificial Intelligence.
+This repository aims to be a guide on all types of data usually found in the field of Data Science and Artificial Intelligence.

 We are living in the Big Data era, where the volume, velocity, and variety of data generated every day are unprecedented.